 SECTION 2.

-Nominations are open to all members of NJNS.
+Nominations are open to all members of NJNS who attend a New Jersey nursing school.
 Candidates shall be chosen from those members who shall be presented or pre-slated by the Nominating Committee of this association or who have been nominated from the floor as stated in Article V, according to Robert’s Rules of Order Newly Revised. (rationale: clarification)

 Nominees must be present at the House of Delegates in order to accept the nomination.